selamiwork/inno_setup_script/README.md

     Main script file.
  - ipaddress.iss

     additioanal pascal script file to create a page to change ip address.
-You may need to reconsider if you add a special page to your installation file.
+You may need to reconsider if you add a custom page to your installation file.